 Academic Information and Policies

 It is the student’s responsibility to ensure that courses taken meet degree requirements.
 Courses taken without a graduate program coordinator’s permission may not be approved for a degree program.
-All students accepted by the Division of Graduate Studies must follow a program approved by a graduate program coordinator.
+All students accepted by the Office of Graduate Admissions must follow a program approved by a graduate program coordinator.
 Substitute courses may replace required courses only if approved by the appropriate graduate coordinator.

 General Program Information